Alcohol & mortality

 * There was a sex difference.
 Women medium-volume drinkers were at higher risk than non-drinkers.
 Men needed to be high-volume drinkers before their risk was higher than non-drinkers.

-To continue reading, please login below or sign up for a membership.
+To continue reading, please login below or sign up for a subscription.
 Thank you.